sakurakhadag/warmspringwinds.github.io/_posts/2017-01-23-fully-convolutional-networks-(fcns)-for-image-segmentation.md

 ---

-A post showing how to convert your dataset to _.tfrecords_ file and later on use it as a part of a computational graph.
+A post showing how to perform Image Segmentation using Fully Convolutional Networks that were trained on PASCAL VOC using our framework.
 ___